aws-controllers-k8s/community/docs/content/docs/tutorials/ec2-example.md

 to find the supported reference fields.
 {{% /hint %}}

-Note, in case if the region used while installing helm chart is different from us-west-2, we need to modify availability zones and CIDR ranges in the provided yaml based on region.
+Note, if the region used while installing helm chart is different from us-west-2, we need to modify availability zones and CIDR ranges in the provided yaml based on the region.

 * Deploy the resources using the provided YAML and `kubectl apply -f vpc-workflow.yaml`: